fred-framework/fred-elinos/README.md

 #### pnotify=0x0, mnotify=0x0
 ```

-Looking at this msg "
-msg="[P4HWVIRT_E_MNG_CPU_IOACCESS]: Guest tried to access data at invalid address"
+Looking at this msg *msg="[P4HWVIRT_E_MNG_CPU_IOACCESS]: Guest tried to access data at invalid address"*.
-".
 It seem to be PikeOS that it blocking this mem access.
 If so, how can we enable this mem access ?

 ## Acknowledgement